mariaepinheiro/S2OCT/README.md

 S2OCT return the hyperplanes, the objective function and the classification of the unlabeled data Semi-Supervised Optimal Classification Trees need the following entrance value:

+##S2OCT return the hyperplanes, the objective function and the classification of the unlabeled data

+## arguments:
- - Xl: Labeled points such that the first ma points belong to class $\mathcal{A}$.
+#Xl: Labeled points such that the first ma points belong to class A,
- - Xu: Unlabeled points
+#Xu: Unlabeled points,
+## all points belong to R^p
- - ma: number of labeled points that belong to class $\mathcal{A}$.
+#ma: number of labeled points that belong to class A,
- - τ: how many unlabeled points belong to class $\mathcal{A}$.
+#τ: how many unlabeled points belong to class A,
- - D: deep of the tree.
+#D: deep of the tree: integer number between 2 and 5
- - C: penalty parameter.
- - M: Big M value.
- - maxtime: time limit.
+#C: penalty parameter:  number between 0.5 and 2.
+#M: Big M value: η*s*\sqrt{p}+1 where η is the maximum distance between two points in [Xl Xu]
+#maxtime: time limit,
- - s: bound of $\omega$
+#s: bound of ω.
+#solver_ By default we use solver=1, which means we are using Gurobi.
+For that, it is necessary a Gurobi license.
+If choose any different value, SCIP is used.

 # How to use the Optimal Classification Trees
- Optimal Classification Trees are proposed by Bertsimas and Dunn (https://link.springer.com/article/10.1007/s10994-017-5633-9).
+ [Optimal Classification Trees](https://link.springer.com/article/10.1007/s10994-017-5633-9) is proposed by Bertsimas and Dunn and only considers labeled data.